kwan22/habits/level4.md

 <details>
   <summary>Dashes, wallbounces and walljumps </summary>
-  When wallbouncing for upwards movement, dash upwards for as much of the dash state as possible to maximize use of dash speed.
+  In general, most optimal wallbounce positions are arbitrarily dependent on the exact geometry of the room.
+However, when wallbouncing purely for vertical movement, dash upwards for as much of the dash state as possible to maximize use of dash speed.
 One way to think of this is perform an "extended hyper" timing, but upwards.
 The extension timing can be biased to be on the later side of the window.
 Jumping slightly late on the "extension timing" is still allowed thanks to dash-attack leniency.
-Jumping should be minimized as much as possible compared to dashing and wallbouncing. <br>
+Jumping should be minimized as much as possible compared to dashing and wallbouncing.
+Look for 2 or 3 dash silhouettes as an indicator of a late wallbounce. <br>
    <img src="https://github.com/kwan22/habits/blob/main/images/lv4/wb_vertical_compilation.png" width="960"> <br>
   These spots are some of the most common movement mistakes by beginners.
 In all cases, 0 ground or walljumps are required: an updash and late wallbounce is sufficient and optimal.